 Introduction

 Ammonia Fridges, also known as Absorption or 3 Way Fridges, use technology dating back to the 1850's.
-The refrigerant used in these fridges has a high boiling point and, therefore, requires high temperatures to evaporate and relies either on a gas flame or an electric heating element to create that heat.
+The refrigerant used in these fridges has a high boiling point and therefore requires high temperatures to evaporate, and it relies on either a gas flame or an electric heating element to generate those temperatures.
 A lot of energy is required to generate such high temperatures, and the heat produced then needs to be removed and isolated from the cold inside parts of the fridge.
-In this article, we list some of the common questions regarding the absorption of ammonia fridges.
+In this article, we list some common questions about the absorption of ammonia in fridges.

 Why does my fridge sometimes get cold and other times not, for no apparent reason?

-- On a hot summer day, if the fridge side of the vehicle is in full sunshine, it might get so hot that the fridge can no longer get rid of the excess heat building up.
+- On a hot summer day, if the fridge side of the vehicle is in full sunlight, it might get so hot that the fridge can no longer remove the excess heat building up inside the fridge cavity.
 This can cause the inside of the refrigerator to defrost, but once the sun goes down, the fridge should start working again.

 Why does my fridge work on gas but not on 240 volts?